No two leads are created equal.

 - Example: A lead that was tagged “Interested” a month ago is not as valuable as a lead that was tagged similarly yesterday.
-Lead opportunities almost NEVER get better as time goes by, so the faster you follow up with them, the higher your chances of progressing to the next Stage in the lead closing process.
+Lead opportunities almost NEVER get better as time passes by, so the faster you follow up with them, the higher your chances of progressing to the next stage in the lead closing process.

 - UPDATE your lead follow-up efforts in realtime by assigning a Tag to any contact within seconds (faster than pen and paper)

 - COMBINE Tags with Smart Scores to see which contacts should be your top priority for follow up activities and offers.